92kns/Moving-Average-Filter/README.md

 # Moving-Average-Filter
-The purpose is to calculate a weighted moving average filter with running input.
+Calculate a weighted moving average filter with running input.

-Not performant code, so probably not a good idea to use in an embedded device (one day though...)
+At the moment weighting scheme is just pre made as linear